jade-p-r/histological_classification_localization/README.md

 Install the required packages using pip3 install requirements.txt

+To run torchvision for nuclei detection, you also need to install pycocotools, for example via : pip install git+https://github.com/philferriere/cocoapi.git#egg=pycocotools^&subdirectory=PythonAPI

 The trained models for both tasks have been sent to you via google drive.
 The associated data also. please unzip it as the following arborescence :